taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 (state, arg) => derived properties
 ~~~~~~~~

 Selectors are not mandatory.
 When thinking about all the parts in Redux, only the action(s), the reducer(s) and the Redux store are a binding requirement.
 Similar to action creators, selectors can be used to achieve an improved developer experience in a Redux architecture.
-How does a selector look like?
+What does a selector look like?
 It is a plain function, as mentioned, that could live anywhere.
 However, you would use it, when using Redux in React, in your `mapStateToProps()` function.

 Instead of retrieving the state explicitly: